-- CGT is payable on capital gains made in the tax year, after deduction of capital losses, available reliefs and the AFA. - There is no CGT on gains accrued to the date of a taxpaver's death. - There is no charge on disposals between spouses.
+- CGT is payable on capital gains made in the tax year, after deduction of capital losses, available reliefs and the AEA. - 2.
+There is no CGT on gains accrued to the date of a taxpayer's death. - There is no charge on disposals between spouses.
 On such disposals, the transferee takes over the transferor's CGT cost. - 4.
 When a chargeable asset is given away, the donor is treated as receiving the full market value and is thus liable for CGT, unless a gift relief claim is made.
 This relief is only available on certain types of assets and, if a claim is made, the recipient is deemed to take over the donor's CGT cost. - 6.
-CGT is normally payable on 31 January following the end of the tax year of disposal (e.g. 31 January 2025 for 2023/24) as part of the self assessment process.
-However, for disposals of UK residential property, any CGT is due within 60 days of completion of sale. - 7.
-Non-residents disposing of any UK land and buildings must report the disposal and pay any CGT within 60 days of completion.
+CGT is normally payable on 31 January following the end of the tax year of disposal (e.g. 31 January 2025 for 2024/25) as part of the self assessment process.
+However, for disposals of UK residential property, any CGT is due within 60 days of completion of sale. - Non-residents disposing of any UK land and buildings must report the disposal and pay any CGT within 60 days of completion. - 8.
+CGT is payable at 18% or 28% on receipts of carried interest.